robtherad/BCArma/README.md

 * Place ellipse markers to mark the team's starting areas
 * Delete unnecceesary markers, triggers, and objectives
 * In the `description.ext` file edit lines 8-10 to match your mission's info
+* (OPTIONAL) Replace the default loadouts with RHS loadouts.
+You can use the premade loadouts if you wish.
 * Test your mission!

 ## Common Modifications